bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 After Crank’s release, multiple people objected to this unusual usage of `this`.
 As an alternative to using `this`, some suggested passing the context in directly as a parameter.
 There are many reasons why I think using `this` is the best choice for component API design, and I’ll outline a few of them here.

 1. **Using `this` makes it harder for developers to call components directly.** As we’ve seen so far, components can either return children or an iterator which yields children.
 Because both these cases need to be handled, we need to take care to make sure that people don’t call components directly.
 Additionally, direct calls of components is an anti-pattern even if you know the component is a regular function which returns elements, because as we’ve learned, we use the functions themselves to identify subtrees for our diffing algorithm.
-Passing contexts in as `this` is a natural barrier which prevents developers from attempting to call components directly, insofar as you would need to use the `Function.prototype.call()` method for your components to work.
+Passing contexts in as `this` is a natural barrier which prevents developers from attempting to call components directly, insofar as you would need to use the `Function.prototype.call()` method.

 2. **Using `this` makes it harder for developers to destructure the context.** If we passed the context in as a parameter, there would always be a chance for developers to destructure the context parameter just as they destructured props.